Bert Jansch: Early years

 Herbert Jansch was born at Stobhill Hospital in the Springburn district of Glasgow, on 3 November 1943, the descendant of a family originally from Hamburg, Germany, who settled in Scotland during the Victorian era.
-The family name is most often pronounced as /ˈjænʃ/ yansh, although Jansch himself, like several other members of his family, pronounced it /ˈdʒænʃ/ jansh.
+The family name is pronounced /ˈjænʃ/ yansh in German, although Jansch himself, like several other members of his family, pronounced it /ˈdʒænʃ/ jansh.

 Jansch was brought up in the residential area of Edinburgh known as West Pilton, where he attended Pennywell Primary School and Ainslie Park Secondary School.
 As a teenager, he acquired a guitar and started visiting a local folk club ("The Howff") run by Roy Guest.
 There, he met Archie Fisher and Jill Doyle (Davey Graham's half-sister), who introduced him to the music of Big Bill Broonzy, Pete Seeger, Brownie McGhee and Woody Guthrie.
 He also met and shared a flat with Robin Williamson, who remained a friend when Jansch later moved to London.

 After leaving school, Jansch took a job as a nurseryman then, in August 1960, he gave this up, intending to become a full-time musician.
 He appointed himself as an unofficial caretaker at The Howff and, as well as sleeping there, he may have received some pay to supplement his income as a novice performer who did not own his own guitar.
 He spent the next two years playing one-night stands in British folk clubs.
 This was a musical apprenticeship that exposed him to a range of influences, including Martin Carthy and Ian Campbell, but especially Anne Briggs, from whom he learned some of the songs (such as "Blackwaterside" and "Reynardine") that would later feature strongly in his recording career.

 Jansch travelled around Europe and beyond between 1963 and 1965, hitch-hiking from place to place, living on earnings from busking and casual musical performances in bars and cafes.
 In Scotland he became involved with Licorice McKechnie, who was a teenager at the time.
 A marriage was planned and the banns were published, but the wedding never took place.
 Jansch left her behind to travel to Morocco in 1963, and she took up with Robin Williamson of the Incredible String Band.
 Before leaving Glasgow, Jansch married a 16-year-old girl, Lynda Campbell.
 It was a marriage of convenience which allowed her to travel with him, as she was too young to have her own passport.
 They split up after a few months, and Jansch was eventually repatriated to Britain after catching dysentery in Tangiers.